 Valley Road Campus

-The Master of Arts in Teaching in Secondary Education (K-12): Mathematics is a 30-credit, 15 month program, in which graduate students earn initial certification and a Master of Arts in Teaching degree in their subject area.
-The coursework begins in June of summer I and ends in August of the following summer.
+The Master of Arts in Teaching in Secondary Education (K-12): Mathematics is a 30-credit, 13 month program, in which graduate students earn initial certification and a Master of Arts in Teaching degree in their subject area.
+The coursework begins in June of the first summer and ends in August of the following summer.
 The program requires a year-long residency starting in September, during which students will be in area schools full time, Monday through Thursday, with additional coursework on Fridays.
-Students will meet and implement their action research projects during the summer II semester.
+Students will meet and implement their action research projects during the second summer semester.
 Students will be required to demonstrate effective teaching, research, and dispositions that are aligned with COE, state, and national standards through videos, lesson plans, and a research capstone project.
 Literacy and technology are integrated throughout the program and key assessments include a teaching performance assessment, e-portfolio, action research project, and Teacher Work Sample.

 In addition to the University’s admission requirements: